LightSecAgg: a Lightweight and Versatile Design for Secure Aggregation in Federated Learning: Introduction

-State-of-the-art secure aggregation protocols essentially rely on two main principles: (1) pairwise random-seed agreement between users in order to generate masks that hide users’ models while having an additive structure that allows their cancellation when added at the server; (2) secret sharing of the random-seeds, in order to enable the reconstruction and cancellation of masks belonging to dropped users (see the illustration in Figure~\ref{fig:intro}).
+The state-of-the-art secure aggregation protocols essentially rely on two main principles: (1) pairwise random-seed agreement between users to generate masks that hide users’ models while having an additive structure that allows their cancellation when added at the server and (2) secret sharing of the random-seeds to enable the reconstruction and cancellation of masks belonging to dropped users.
 The main drawback of such approaches is that the number of mask reconstructions at the server substantially grows as more users are dropped, causing a major computational bottleneck.
-For instance, the execution time of the \google protocol proposed in ~\cite{bonawitz2017practical} is observed to be significantly limited by mask reconstructions at the server~\cite{MLSYS2019_bd686fd6}. \googlep~\cite{bell2020secure}, an improved version of \google, reduces the overhead at the server by replacing the complete communication graph of \google with a sparse random graph, such that secret sharing is only needed within a subset of users instead of for all users pairs.
-However, the number of mask reconstructions in \googlep, still increases as more users drop, eventually limiting the scalability of FL systems.
-There have also been several other approaches, such as~\cite{so2021turbo,kadhe2020fastsecagg}, to alleviate this bottleneck, however they either increase round/communication complexity, or compromise the dropout and privacy guarantees.
+For instance, the execution time of the \google protocol proposed in ~\cite{bonawitz2017practical} is observed to be significantly limited by mask reconstructions at the server~\cite{MLSYS2019_bd686fd6}. \googlep~\cite{bell2020secure}, an improved version of \google, reduces the overhead at the server by replacing the complete communication graph of \google with a sparse random graph, such that secret sharing is only needed within a subset of users rather than all users pairs.
+However, the number of mask reconstructions in \googlep still increases as more users drop, eventually limits the scalability of FL systems.
+There have also been several other approaches, such as~\cite{so2021turbo,kadhe2020fastsecagg}, to alleviate this bottleneck, however they either increase round/communication complexity or compromise the dropout and privacy guarantees.